Climate Smart, Gender, Technology & Innovation

 The training introduced the participants to the RiceAdvise app, an android-based solution that helps farmers and extension workers receive essential information for proper agricultural practice.
 RiceAdvice also functions as a moisture meter, allowing accurate moisture content tracking of crop produce before bagging.
 RiceAdvice was developed by AfricaRice to give field specific recommendations on fertilizer requirements based on the farmers management practices.
 It is a sustainability tool that enables proper nutrient management (balancing crop nutrient requirement with nutrients in the soil).
 The app additionally helps tackle the issue of climate change by advising farmers on the weather through weather forecasts.

-The training looks at is also looking at the use of drones to increase productivity, advance farmers and capture data, additionally the extension workers are trained on how to simply deploy drone technologies.
+The training looks at the use of drones to increase productivity, advance farmers and capture data, additionally the extension workers are trained on how to simply deploy drone technologies.

 Speaking to the cost of the equipment, Hajia Garba said WOFAN started assisting with technology since last year in the form of a grant, adding that the grant is a revolving grant that ensures that groups use it to generate income allowing the grant to become accessible to the community at large.